arnoldrnld/ust-devops/training/week6/kgateway/README.md

-# Banking Services Infrastructure Setup
+# Kubernetes Gateway Setup with Helm & kgateway (Envoy)

 This repository contains the configuration required to deploy a Kubernetes Gateway using **K-Gateway**.
 This setup replaces traditional Ingress with the more expressive **Kubernetes Gateway API**, providing advanced routing for the banking application suite.